raminguyen/raminguyen/README.md

 🌟 Visualization Literacy | Deep Learning | Prompt Engineering
 🌟 Data Visualization | Data Analysis | Market Research

-Since May 2024, all of my work has been contributed to the open-source AI community and also supports my super proud advisor’s group, [Machine Psychology](https://mpsych.org/ai/) at UMass Boston led by Professor Daniel Haehn.
+Since May 2024, all of my work has been contributed to the open-source AI community and also supports my super proud advisor’s group, [Machine Psychology](https://mpsych.org/ai/) at UMass Boston led by my Professor Daniel Haehn.

 🟩 My favorite tool are: